 Other local 48 Hour films include “Runaway Forth”, “The Silver Slugger: The Life and Times of ‘Lefty’ Lober”, “2012 Farce or Phenomenom”, “Everything Comes ‘Round, “Still Life”, “Glueman”, “Sister”, “Wicket Intentions”, “Stuck”, “That’s The Junk”, The School”, and “The Ball Player”.

 And speaking of locally made film, here’s a trailer for the Jubilee Summer Orchestra’s silent-film adaptation of Mozart’s Apollo et Hyacinthus.
 The concert will have already taken place by the time you read this, sadly, but hopefully this won’t be the last we hear about the project.

 Some videos obviously call for lengthy explanations and greater context.
 Others, like this one, can be easily explained in just a handful of words: West Asheville Americana hula-hooping.

 And we close this week’s round-up with a reminder of last weekend’s fireworks show at Lake Julian, which is the perfect thing for those of us who wish every summer weekend was the like the Fourth of July.

-Each week, dozens upon dozens of interesting local videos are uploaded to YouTube.
-It’s a lot to keep up with.
+Of course, this is a mere handful of the dozens of interesting local videos uploaded just this week to YouTube, and a mere fraction of the Asheville-related videos available on the internet.
 Did we miss a particularly interesting, recently uploaded local video?
 Share it by leaving the videos URL (but not the embed code) in the comment fields below.
 Also, please mark it Not Work Safe if there’s any controversial content to the video.